anton-kravchenko/cypress-selectors/docs/docs/api-reference/selector-configuration.md

 ### `alias`

-Assign an `alias` to a selector.
+Assigns an `alias` to a selector.
 This `alias` can be used to reference that element as a parent of another selector.

 ### `parentAlias`

-Allows to reference parent of a selector via its `alias`.
-Please note, that _child-parent_ relationship works only within one class.
+Allows referencing parent of a selector via its `alias`.
+Please note, that _child-parent_ relationship _via alias_ works only within one class.

 ### `attribute`

-Custom attribute for `@ByAttribute` selector.
+Custom attribute to be used by `@ByAttribute` selector.
 Being ignored by all other selectors.

 ### `eq`